Financial analyst jailed 4 weeks for punching taxi driver

 Mr Singh was taken to Tan Tock Seng Hospital where he was found to have a swollen left cheek.
 He was given two days' medical leave.

-Jefferson's lawyer said in mitigation that the offence was "out of character" for him, and that he had a low risk of re-offending.
+Jefferson's lawyer Tan Jun Yin said in mitigation that the offence was "out of character" for him, and that he had a low risk of re-offending.